-At the completion of the Masters degree in Nursing Administration program, the graduate will:
+At the completion of the Masters degree in Nursing Education program, the graduate will:

-- Synthesize knowledge from nursing and related sciences to fully analyze, design, implement, and evaluate nursing care.
+- Synthesize knowledge from nursing, related sciences, and education to fully analyze, design, implement, and evaluate nursing care.

 - Select and implement appropriate advanced leadership skills and critical decision making in the provision of healthcare team coordination, and the oversight and accountability for care delivery and outcomes.

-- Appraise and recommend quality improvement methods, tools, performance measures, and standards to ensure patient safety within an organization.
+- Appraise and recommend quality improvement methods, tools, performance measures, and standards to ensure patient safety.